infovlad/reverse-email-lookup/README.md

 If your API key has been compromised, you can reset it through your account settings.

 ### Making Requests
-You can make a request to the Reverse Emails API using `curl`:
+You can make a request to the ReverseMails API using `curl`:

 ```sh
 curl -L 'https://api.reversemails.com/v1/lookup/?email=example@example.com&apikey=YOUR_API_KEY' \